 While nursing associate is a new and varied role within the nursing team, it also provides a platform from which to develop further.
 You may wish to train in a specialist field of nursing, for example, commencing your studies in Year 2 of a typical three-year degree, to become a qualified nurse.
 Alternatively, you could progress onto a non-professional BSc (Hons) award.

-If you are a prospective UK or EU student who will be joining this foundation degree in academic year 2020/21, the tuition fee will be £6,165 per annum.
+If you are a prospective UK student who will be joining this foundation degree in academic year 2022/23, the tuition fee will be £6,165 a year.

 The University may administer a small inflationary rise in tuition fees, in line with Government policy, in subsequent academic years as you progress through the course.

-Subject to eligibility, UK and EU students joining this foundation degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
-UK and EU students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.
+Subject to eligibility, UK students joining this foundation degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
+UK students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.